acoustep/mitchs.pw/source/read/2015-11-02-handling-slug-urls-in-ember-and-phoenix.html.markdown

 ### Product page

-As of now Ember will through an error due to using a product route which doesn't exist yet.
+As of now Ember will throw an error due to using a product route which doesn't exist yet.
 Let's fix that.

 ```bash
 ember g route product